adncllng/vmock/src/pages/news/en/work-commission-by-amplifier.md

 title: Commission by ethnographer group Amplifier!
 date: 2003-08-31T01:41:00.000Z
 description: >-
-  Collaborating on artwork with Montreal residents on the Right to Housing in Côtes-des-Neiges borough.
-This ethno-documentary performance will feature tenants, property owners, inspectors, activists, city planners, and more!
+  Co-creating an ethno-documentary performance on the Right to Housing in Côtes-des-Neiges with tenants, property owners, inspectors, activists, and city planners.
 ---
 .